manuel-rhdt/PathWeightSampling.jl/README.md

 0.0:0.1:2.0
 ```

+So we computed the mutual information for trajectories of duration `0.0, 0.1, 0.2, ..., 2.0`.

-We can plot the results (assuming Plots.jl is installed):
+We can plot the results (assuming the package Plots.jl is installed):

 ```
 julia> using Plots, Statistics